 With Mr. Bungle, Mike Patton takes the eclectic hard rock/metal of Faith No More and complete explodes the sound into uncharted territory.

 For our first episode of season seven, it’s a requested review thanks to a Patreon subscriber.
 We’ve talked about Mike Patton previously on the podcast, but never actually revisited an album from one of his many musical outfits.
 For the first week of 2017, we’re checking out the 1995 sophomore album Disco Volante by Mr. Bungle.
-Although Faith No More is known for their eclectic brand of hard rock/alternative metal, Mr. Bungle move well past that, playing around with sounds that borrow from a variety of styles including tango, doom metal, country, jazz, easy listening, Arabic and more.
+Although Faith No More are known for their eclectic brand of 90s rock, hard rock, and alternative metal, Mr. Bungle move well past that, experimenting with sounds that borrow from a variety of styles including tango, doom metal, country, jazz, easy listening, Arabic and more.
 We revisit the album with our suggestor Scott, who shares how he discovered the band, what went into seeing the band eight nights in a row in eight different cities, neural pathways, double grooved records, and much more.

 We haven't reviewed this record yet.
 However, you can compell us to grab our shovels and dig it out.
 Request a review and we'll devote a full episode to discussing this album.
 Heck we might even invite you on as a guest.
 Support the show and help rock fans discover a lost album of the 90's.

 Support us for the year (12 consecutive months), and you’ll be rewarded with an album review for 2017 that you can join us to talk about.Visit Patreon

 This is the fastest option to get your recommendation on the show.
 Make a donation and put the artist and album title in the payment comments.
 We’ll follow up with any questions and let you know the episode release date.Donate